-The Kloten cantonal assembly – pushing the boundaries of democracy
+The Kloten citizens assembly – pushing the boundaries of democracy

 Originally a rural event

-The “Landsgemeinde”, or cantonal assembly, the oldest form of democracy, is in danger of dying out in Switzerland.
+The “Landsgemeinde”, or citizens assembly, the oldest form of democracy, is in danger of dying out in Switzerland.
 Kloten is reviving it as a colourful festival of a diverse, global Swiss society.

-The cantonal assembly
+The citizens assembly

-The cantonal assembly is the oldest and simplest form of Swiss direct democracy.
-All those entitled to vote in a canton gather once a year in the open air to elect their government (Appenzell Innerrhoden) and to pass laws or set tax rates (Appenzell Innerrhoden and Glarus.)
+The citizens assembly is the oldest and simplest form of Swiss direct democracy.
+All those entitled to vote in a canton gather once a year in the open air to elect their government (Appenzell Inner Rhodes) and to pass laws or set tax rates (Appenzell Inner Rhodes and Glarus.)
 They do this by raising their hands or their colourful voter IDs.

-These two cantons are the last to still use cantonal assemblies.
+These two cantons are the last to still use open air citizens assemblies.
 Critics complain that this form of democracy doesn’t fulfil the basic democratic right to a secret ballot.end of infobox

 150 years ago, decision-making on political issues still took place in public in a number of cantons.
-Now there are only two cantons where residents assemble for public elections and referendums on cantonal matters: Appenzell Innerrhoden and Glarus.
+Now there are only two rural regions where residents assemble for public elections and votes on cantonal matters: Appenzell Inner Rhodes and Glarus.

 The Landsgemeinde in those cantons stay true to their origins as a rural event, sometimes infused with the smell of manure from neighbouring fields.
 In Glarus, the Alps tower above it.
 After the assembly, residents sit on old pickle barrels at wooden tables smoking cheroots and drinking schnapps.
 Someone may break into spontaneous yodelling, while someone else will start playing an accordion.